yuxki/vim-pkm-api/README.md

 # vim-pkm-api

 ## Introduction
-pkm (Popup Key Menu) is the easy and customable key selection popup menu.
+pkm is the easy and customable key selection popup menu.

 ## Usage
 ![Demo1](assets/usage_demo.gif?raw=true)

 This sample program opens the popup menu that prints a color name.
+(The key 'x' closes the popup.)

 ```
 let s:colors = ['red', 'blue', 'yellow', 'orange']